Skip to content

-RDS database clusters should use a custom administrator username¶
+RDS database clusters should use a custom administrator username

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

-Use the compliance.tf registry module to get this control enforced by default.
-This control is mapped to the frameworks shown in the tabs above.
-To begin, see get started with compliance.tf.
+Use the compliance.tf module to enforce this control by default.
+See get started with compliance.tf.

 module "rds_aurora" {